sentenz/convention/internal/about/software-design-principles.md

     - By tracking the movement of tasks on the Kanban board, bottlenecks and areas of inefficiency become visible.

-    - Bottlenecks can be identified and addressed to improve the overall flow and productivity.
+    - Bottlenecks can be identified and addressed to improve the flow and productivity.

 6. Continuous Improvement